google/gae-secure-scaffold-python3/README.md

 These include:

-- `google-cloud-firestore` for development on `secure_scaffold.contrib.db.engine.firestore
-- `google-cloud-datastore` for development on `secure_scaffold.contrib.db.engine.datastore
-- `google-cloud-tasks` for development on `secure_scaffold.contrib.cloud_tasks.tasks
+- `google-cloud-tasks` for development on `secure_scaffold.contrib.cloud_tasks.tasks`

 ### Testing

-To run unit tests:
+To run tests:

-`pytest`
+    pytest

 ## Third Party Credits